maks-p/restaurant_sales_forecasting/README.md

 In 2018, the last full year of operations, the subject averaged nightly sales of $16,170, with a standard deviation of $2,606.

-#### Baseline Linear Regression
+### Baseline Multilinear Regression

-A simple Linear Regression Model that accounts for the outside space being open, closed days, and day of week (as dummy variables) performs fairly well, and provides a jumping off point for more extensive feature engineering, including weather data.
+A simple Mulilinear Regression Model that accounts for the outside space being open, closed days, and day of week (as dummy variables) performs fairly well, and provides a jumping off point for more extensive feature engineering, including weather data.

 ```
 Train R-Squared:   0.7652830449744104